reflux/refluxjs/README.md

 }
 ```

 The default states of the stores will be mixed in from the start, and any time the store does a `trigger` the triggered data will be mixed in to the component and it will re-render.
-If you wish to avoid too many root properties in the state then you can just namespace your store's state to avoid that (i.e. your store's state looks like `this.state.mycounter.count` instead of just `this.state.count`).

 A fully working example may look something like this: